TrueBlocks/trueblocks-core/test/gold/tools/whenBlock/whenBlock_README.txt

 #### Usage

 `Usage:`    whenBlock [-a|-l|-v|-h] date / block
-`Purpose:`  Finds the nearest block before the JSON-formatted date, or the nearest date before the given block.
+`Purpose:`  Finds the nearest block prior to a JSON-formatted date, or the nearest date prior to
+           the given block.
+Alternatively, search for one of the special blocks listed below.

 `Where:`